 “As a result, we had to borrow wood from other locations that were going to be covered by the rubber flooring and use that material to keep the weathered look,” Joe added.
 “Reworking the floors was very labor intensive, and dirty!
 But attention to detail pays off, and it turned out looking very nice.”

 Epstein was pleased to embark on this unique opportunity to improve our own work spaces.
 Each element of the renovation was meant to offer tenants a natural and inviting extension of their offices, better supporting engagement and connectedness.
-There they can work, grab a cup of coffee, and socialize or network with coworkers and other tenants, all while getting a proper change of scenery.
+There they can work, grab a cup of coffee, and socialize or network with coworkers and other tenants.